IBM/openapi-validator/README.md

   -n, --no-colors                disable colorizing of the output (default is false) -r, --ruleset <file>           use Spectral ruleset contained in `<file>` ("default" forces use of default IBM Cloud Validation Ruleset)
   -s, --summary-only             include only the summary information and skip individual errors and warnings (default is false)
+  -q, --impact-score            compute scores representing the API impact of rule violations and include with the results (default is false)
   -w, --warnings-limit <number>  set warnings limit to <number> (default is -1) --version                      output the version number -h, --help                     display help for command